Solanace/Systems-Notes/notes.md

 * Major features include addressing and routing
 * Routers are physical devices used to connect different local networks
 * Internet layer traffic ignores the specific of link layer traffic
-* Data sent over the internet layer are formatted into IP packets:
+* Data sent over the internet layer are formatted into IP packets
+* IPv4 packet header format:
 	* type = 2 bytes (IPv4/IPv6, length of header)
 	* size = 2 bytes (total size of the packet)
-	* fragment info = 4 bytes (full payloads may be broken into fragments.
-Each fragment includes number of fragments and individual fragment number)
+	* fragment info = 4 bytes (Full payloads may be broken into fragments.
+Each fragment includes the number of fragments and its individual fragment number)
-	* ttl (time-to-live) = 1 byte (maximum number of hops)
+	* ttl (time-to-live) = 1 byte (maximum number of hops a packet can make before reaching its destination)
+	* protocol = 1 byte (TCP/UDP)
+	* header checksum = 2 bytes (only a checksum of the header)

 ---